shuheitnk/S-ELA/README.md

 This repository contains code and experiments for Automated Algorithm Selection (AAS) and predicting algorithm performance using our proposed Scalarization-based Exploratory Landscape Analysis (S-ELA).

+For now, only the "developer" version is available from GitHub.
+To install it, either clone this repository or run:

+`devtools::install_github("shuheitnk/S-ELA")`

 # Quick Start of S-ELA

 `under preparation.`